haithamsboui/country-code-translation-bundle/README.md

 # Translate Country Codes to names

-This bundles translate given country codes to name
+This bundles translate given country codes to names
 ```html+jinja
 {{ "TN" |country }} #default locale
 <-- OR -->